Might a living trust be the right estate planning tool for you?

-At the Arvada Law Offices of Brady, McFarland & Lord, LLC, we create comprehensive estate plans for our clients.
+At the Arvada Law Offices of Colorado Estate Planning Law Center, we create comprehensive estate plans for our clients.
 As we have previously blogged, the revocable living trust is a vehicle that can allow you to bypass the probate process in Colorado state court as well as provide a seamless way to have your assets managed without court involvement should you become incapacitated.

 These trusts are revocable, meaning that the grantor can change the trust terms or terminate it, making them flexible when life brings unexpected changes.